So you want to make an engagement ring?

 First things first - get clear on design

 Design can be challenging, especially if you’re starting as a total beginner with jewelry.
+We can help you with the design, but its good for you to already have put some thought into it.
 Below is a helpful list of questions that can get you started.

 • What cut is the stone?
 Faceted, Rose Cut, Cabochon?
 Most traditionally used are faceted stones, but they’re also the hardest to set.
 Cabs & Rose cuts are more approachable with less practice, but are also less sparkly.